 - Attacks on internet infrastructure (e.g. BGP hijacks)

 Pull Requests and Repo Updates

 This section highlights noteworthy pull requests in projects that play a significant roll in shaping the Bitcoin ecosystem.
 Included are both software packages as well as repositories of aggregated design and spec documentation.
 These repositories currently include:

 - Order the pull requests by PR number

-- Order the repositories as specified above
+- Order the repositories as displayed in the template

 - Include the full PR title as the link text for the link unless a more descriptive title is required